What if I told you about an offer where you can get the product, plus double your money back, plus extra prizes? What would you do?

-If we truly believe and apply these hadiths, we will come to learn that we can never lose from giving sadaqah, but instead we gain immensely from it.
+If we truly believe and apply these hadiths, we will come to learn that we can never lose from giving sadaqah.
+Instead, we gain immensely from it.

-Giving sadaqah can also put barakah in our time and personal matters.
+Giving sadaqah can also put barakah into our time and personal matters.
 We may find that after giving sadaqah, Allah will ease all our affairs.

-If you have been trying to save up for something, or if you have debt that you haven’t been able to repay, or if you have a goal that you just haven’t been able to achieve; as a productive Muslim you should set aside a portion of your salary every month for sadaqah – even if it’s a very small amount.
-The difference it will make in your life will be worth it insha’ Allah.
+If you have been trying to save up for something, if you have debt that you haven’t been able to repay, or if you have a goal that you just haven’t been able to achieve, as a productive Muslim, you should set aside a portion of your salary every month for sadaqah, even if it’s a very small amount.
+The difference it will make in your life will be worth it, insha’ Allah.

 A productive Muslim does the same for the akhira.
-He/she invests time, hard work and money in activities that will bring great reward, and some that will continue to benefit him even after death.
+He/she invests time, hard work, and money in activities that will bring great rewards.
+Some of that reward will continue to benefit him even after his death.

 “When a man dies, his acts come to an end, but three, recurring charity, or knowledge (by which people) benefit, or a pious son, who prays for him (for the deceased)” [Muslim].

 Sadaqah is a special offer from Allah that stands as long as we’re alive.
-Make sadaqah a productive habit this Ramadan, and a habit throughout your life before it’s too late!
+Make sadaqah a productive a habit throughout your life before it’s too late!

 May Allah, The Most Generous, make us from those who give regular sadaqah and may He accept it from us.
 Ameen.